polterguy/polterguy.github.io/index.md

 ## MCP Support

-Magic's contains an integrated MCP server, with OAuth, allowing you to connect it to.
+Magic contains an integrated MCP server, with OAuth, allowing you to connect it to.

 * Claude Code
 * Codex